JICA Ogata Research Institute

 [Chapter 4]

-Japan’s International Cooperation in the field of School Construction: The Evolution amid Changing Internal and External Policy Environments
+Japan’s International Cooperation in the Field of School Construction: Evolution Amid Changing Internal and External Policy Landscape

 [Chapter 5]

-Improvement of Teacher Classroom Practices for Quality Teaching and Learning: the Japanese Approaches
+Improvement of Teachers’ Classroom Practices for Quality Teaching and Learning: The Japanese Approaches

 [Chapter 6]